GSLabDev/terraform-module-icp/README.md

 [3]: https://terraform.io/
 [4]: https://github.com/hashicorp/terraform

-Note: User will need to setup Terraform along with Libvirt provider from above mentioned repo and then run `terraform init` to fetch the provider before.
+Note: User will need to setup Terraform along with Libvirt provider from above mentioned repo and then run `terraform init` to fetch the provider before deploying IBM Cloud Private Cluster.
 Read about the provider split and other changes to TF v0.11.7 in the official release announcement found [here][4].